mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerBindingsMenu.png 'Task Runner Explorer Bindings menu' 'Task Runner Explorer Bindings menu' %}

-The binding will be displayed in the Bindings tab and will also be shown as checked in the context menu for the task.
+The binding will be displayed in the Bindings tab and will also be shown as checked when the context menu for the task is opened.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerBeforeBuildBindingAdded.png 'Task Runner Explorer Before Build binding added' 'Task Runner Explorer Before Build binding added' %}